Punjab Lalit Kala Akademi

 The Punjab Lalit Kala Akademi is Punjab's state academy of fine arts.
 It's an autonomous cultural organisation established and funded by the Government of Punjab to preserve and publicize the fine art and culture outside the state.
-Punjab Lalit Kala Akademi uplifts the study and research in field of paintings, sculptures, mixed-media art and photography.

 History

 Punjab Lalit Kala Akademi was founded in 1966.
 The Akademi was set up by the Government of Punjab to promote the associations and development of such collaborative efforts among the artists of Punjab state.
-Dr. M. S. Randhawa who was founder chief Administrator of Chandigarh (Union Territory) worked hard to develop art centre of Punjab and he founded Punjab Lalit Kala Akademi, Sangeet Natak Akademi and Sahitya Akademi.
-Dr. Randhawa also built Punjab Arts Council, Chandigarh Museum and Museum of Cultural Heritage of Punjab at Ludhiana at the same time.